Quickly create your New Hampshire Health Care Directive and Living Will

 - Free HIPAA release form

 In the event that you are ever incapacitated and diagnosed with a terminal medical condition, your loved ones and medical professionals might make treatment decisions for you that you would not have wanted.
-With a living will, you are empowered to make your own choice about the withdrawal of life-prolonging procedures in the event of a terminal condition.
+With a health care directive, you are empowered to make your own choice about the withdrawal of life-prolonging procedures in the event of a terminal condition.
 This can potentially spare your loved ones from having to make this difficult decision for you.

 FindLaw provides everything you need: